-In less than four episodes, Harbour demonstrated that Chief Hopper was a far better policeman than audiences (or the federal government) had originally thought, offered support and reassurance to a son and brother who desperately needed it and was patient and tender with another character to whom he related far too well, a shattered parent.
+In less than four episodes, Harbour demonstrated that Chief Hopper was a far better policeman than audiences (or the federal government) had originally thought, offered support and reassurance to a son and brother who desperately needed it and was patient and tender with Joyce (Ryder), a shattered parent, to whom he related far too well.

 Virtuous characters are often respected and admired, but love and reverence are reserved for those flawed enough to be viewed as genuinely human.

 On top of the less than flattering adjectives that applied to Chief Hopper early on, audiences would learn that he had lost a child to cancer, which led to his burn out, divorce and loss of ambition and hope.